Providing a high-quality Criminal billing service tailored to your requirements.

 Our Criminal Billing Services Include:

-We have an extensive knowledge of Crown Court billing and working with the Legal Aid Agency systems in regards to contract billing and the Crown Court Advocates’ Graduated Fee Scheme and the Litigators Graduated Fee Scheme system.
+We have an extensive knowledge of Crown Court billing and working with the Legal Aid Agency systems in regards to the Crown Court Advocates’ Graduated Fee Scheme and the Litigators Graduated Fee Scheme system.

 With the advent of digital working, we are now able to submit claims in a way that complies with the Criminal Cases Unit’s assessment process.